morpho-org/morpho-data-structures/README.md

+# Statement of Significant Changes

+Forked from https://github.com/morpho-dao/morpho-data-structures under GNU AGPLv3

+* `contracts/DoubleLinkedList.sol` `insertSorted()` accepts a hint for insertion location.
+Final order of equal-value insertions is no longer guaranteed to be stable with respect to the insertion order.
+* `test-foundry/TestDoubleLinkedList.t.sol` verifying `insertSorted` with hint.

+---

 # Morpho Data Structures 🦋

 This repository contains the data structures that can be used for the Morpho's matching engine 🦋.